- Books, Literature, and Writing»

-“Hmm, it is good, and juicy,” she beamed.
-She than gave it to the one who was with her, he ate it too.
+“Hmm, it is good and juicy,” she beamed.
+She then gave it to the one who was with her; that one with her ate it too.

-All of a sudden where once there was no shame, now they were both very ashamed.
-Their design was once a beautiful thing, as their Maker remarked, “Behold, it is all very good.”
-Now that thing of beauty had turned into a thing of ugliness, because of that pair together partaking of their desires, despite their Maker’s warning that they should not do so.
+All of a sudden where once there was no shame, now they were both humiliated.
+The couples' design was once a beautiful thing, as their Maker remarked, “Behold, it is all excellent in every way.”
+Now that thing of beauty had turned into something of ugliness, because of that pair together partaking of their desires, despite their Maker’s warning that they should not do so.

 They “sinned.”
-They desired to have something they were told it was wrong for them to have – they took it anyway.
+They desired to have something though told it was wrong for them to have; they took it anyway.

-And just as a child hides from his/her parents when s/he is bad, so that pair have hidden from their Maker because of their shame in yielding to their desires at the deceptive snare of the evil one.
-Their Maker found them out anyway; nothing can be hidden from Him.
+Just as a child hides from his/her parents when s/he does wrong, that pair also had disappeared from their Maker, shamed in yielding to their desires at the deceptive snare of the evil one.
+Their Maker found them out anyway; nothing and no one can hide from Him.